adammmmm/hitless-key-rollover/README.md

 Then comes a check that we've got as many keys appended to the list as we have HOSTS after which we'll make sure every key is the same by making it a set instead of list.

-This information allows us to create the template jinja2 file populated with the 64 key id dict which will ignore the active key.
+This information allows us to create the template jinja2 file populated with the 64 key id dict where the active key will be exempted.

 Eventually, we connect to all devices again and commit the configuration with a comment that will let people know what's happened.